azamat-iusupov/Advance-Analytics-and-Dashboard-/README.md

 ● Contain at least 1,500 rows;
 ● Include a geographical component with at least 2 different values (e.g., countries, continents, U.S. states, cities, latitude and longitude values—anything you can visualize on a map!).
-Page 1
-Note: Later in the Achievement, you’ll source a time series data set, too.
-You’ll learn more about that in the corresponding Exercise, so don’t worry about it for now.
-In summary, the most important feature your data set(s) must contain is a geographic object—you’ll need this data to conduct a geospatial analysis.
-In Exercise 6.1, we’ve suggested different data types you could use for this project based on your professional experience and goals.